RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 This install will create a 'Minimal Viable Setup', which anyone can extend to their needs and purpose.

+Recent tests shows that SSD storage on the Server might be required for any persistent deployment to work correctly.

 Use it at your own please and risk!

 # Contribution